 He has been asked to speak/keynote at many conferences, companies, research centers, universities, including CPPCON, Bloomberg, U of Houston, U of Toronto, ACCU, C++Now, Meeting C++, ADC++, CASCON, Bloomberg, CERN, Barcelona Supercomputing Center, FAU Erlangen, LSU, Universidad Carlos III de Madrid, Texas A&M University, Parallel, KIT School, CGO, IWOMP/IWOCL, Code::dive, many C++ Users group meetings, Euro TM Graduate School, and Going Native.
 He is the current Editor for the Concurrency TS and the Transactional Memory TS. http://wongmichael.com/about

-Russian-born Software Engineer at Zuhlke Engineering UK.
+Russian-born Software Engineer.
 Started Computer Science education in Russia, specialised in Software Engineering in London.
 Addicted to travelling and new technologies.
 Artist and dancer at heart.
 Desires to explore how deep the security rabbit hole goes.

 Neil has 20+ years in financial services most of it spent in C++ of some description (not always good); working in a variety of roles from low latency/high-frequency trading systems to information security and architecture.
 He is currently working as an independent consultant and speaker and has run training courses and is a contributing analyst for the Tabb Group where he is typically engaged for FinTech company analysis and more obscure technical subjects such as Quantum Computing.
 Neil is a member of the ISO and BSI C++ panels.